Realme C53 price in Pakistan August 2023

 Realme announced the C53 smartphone series, and leaks indicate that it is poised to capture both local and global markets.

-The gadget has a 6.74-inch IPS LCD capacitive touchscreen display with a resolution of 1080 x 2400 pixels.
+The device has a 6.74-inch IPS LCD capacitive touchscreen display with a resolution of 1080 x 2400 pixels.
 The display is protected by Panda Glass and has a refresh rate of 90 Hz.

 It comes with 6 GB of RAM and 128 GB of built-in storage capacity.

-The Realme C53 features a dual-camera setup on the back.
+The C53 has a dual-camera setup on the back.
 The main camera of the phone is 50 MP, and the front-facing camera is 8 MP for taking selfies and video recordings.

 The phone is powered by a Unisoc Tiger T612 (12 nm) chipset and a 1.8 GHz Octa-Core processor.